-The top of the last row of the body of the knit may then be bound off using a crochet hook or latch tool chain using a continuous thread, or the needle and yarn sewing method may be used.
+The top of the last row of the body of the knit may then be bound off using a crochet hook or latch tool chain stitch using a continuous thread, or the needle and yarn sewing method may be used.
 There is a limit as to the length of yarn used so as not to pose problems.
-Very wide pieces may prove to be a challenge, requiring more than a single yarn end to complete the bind off.
+Very wide pieces may prove to be a challenge, requiring more than a single yarn end to complete the bind-off.
 My own yarn end max limit for sewing up or off is about 18 inches

 latching off through looser stitches any KM, by Diana Sullivan my least favorite,

-Latch tool bind-offs both beds: 1. chaining through stitches on both beds
+Latch tool bind-offs without transferring both beds: 1. chaining through stitches on both beds

-Video: chain through each stitch on the machine by Ruth Raymer
+Video: chain through each stitch on the machine by ArtOfClay.

-Latch through the loops on the main bed.
-In bind offs such as these, the proper loops need to be latched through, or one may wind up with open stitches and no bind off.
+In bind-offs such as these, the proper loops need to be latched through, or one may wind up with open stitches and no bind-off.

-I prefer an alternative method for waste yarn scrap off ending in place of circular or U knitting: knit the last row in garment yarn.
-Thread up waste yarn, knit it at single bed tension.
-Knit 4 rows on one bed, with a separate strand or even a second contrasting color of equal weight, knit 4 rows on the opposite bed.
+Using waste yarn on both beds: I prefer an alternative method for waste yarn scrap off, ending in place of circular or U knitting: knit the last row in garment yarn.
+Thread up waste yarn, and knit it at single-bed tension.
+Knit 4 rows on one bed, with a separate strand or even a second contrasting color of equal weight, and knit 4 rows on the opposite bed.
 Repeat alternating until there are more than 12 rows on each bed and scrap off.
 This will allow you to press the waste knitting only, and the flaps are opened up to reveal the tops of the stitches created on each bed.
 Finishing can then be executed as below.

-Slip stitch marking row: EON needle is transferred to the top bed.
-From right to left: COR stitches that appear as knit ones on the purl ground are brought out to hold, the knit carriage is set to slip from left to right, purl stitches will slip.
-Set carriage to knit both ways, continue with waste knitting, drop the piece off the machine, continue as illustrated in circular fold over method.
+Slip stitch marking row 1X1 rib: EON needle is transferred to the top bed.
+From right to left: COR stitches that appear as knit ones on the purl ground are brought out to hold, the knit carriage is set to slip from left to right, and purl stitches will slip.
+Set the carriage to knit both ways, continue with waste knitting, drop the piece off the machine, and continue as illustrated in the circular fold-over method.